mozilla/gecko-dev/toolkit/components/ml/docs/perf.rst

 .. code-block:: bash

-   ./mach try perf --single-run --show-all --artifact
+   ./mach try perf --single-run --full --artifact

 You should then see the results in treeherder.